 And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.
 Hebrews 10:24-25 (NIV)

 To keep isolation from creeping up on you, find one or two groups that you can interact with and commit to making at least one comment in each group every day.
-Staying connected with people who know what you are going through, can offer encouragement on the tough days and celebrate the little victories with you will give you a sense of community and belonging.
-And honestly, the Christian blogging community is one of the most generous, supportive groups of people I have ever been around, hands down.
+The Your Blogging University Student Facebook group is full of people who know what you are going through, can offer encouragement on the tough days and celebrate the little victories with you will give you a sense of community and belonging.
+And it comes as part of any YBU course!

 One of the 7 Habits of Highly Effective People is Sharpening the Saw … self-care, self-renewal and self-improvement.
 Steven Covey teaches that self-improvement is a never-ending upward spiral of Learn – Commit – Do.
 If we don’t take time for self-improvement, it looks more like Learn – Commit – Do – Do – Do – Do – Do.
 We DO the same things over and over again because we don’t know how to do anything different.
 Our saw becomes dull from the doing.